 Kirsty Wark has woven a brilliant tapestry, pulling together the threads of three generations and setting their lives against the background of one of the most beautiful and atmospheric places in Britain.
 Many good novelists write well about the inner lives of their characters and some can make the landscape come alive, but very few can do both as well as Kirsty.
 I loved The House by the Loch and couldn't wait to turn each page. - Alistair Moffat, author of The Hidden Ways

-Kirsty Wark is a journalist, broadcaster and writer who has presented a wide range of BBC programmes over the past thirty years, from the ground-breaking Late Show to the nightly current affairs show Newsnight and the weekly Arts and Cultural review and comment show, The Review Show.
+Kirsty Wark is a journalist, broadcaster and writer who has presented a wide range of BBC programmes for more than twenty five years, from the ground-breaking Late Show to the weekly arts and cultural review show The Review Show and the nightly current affairs show Newsnight.

 Kirsty has won several major awards for her work, including BAFTA Awards for Outstanding Contribution to Broadcasting, Journalist of the Year and Best Television Presenter.
-Her debut novel, The Legacy of Elizabeth Pringle, was published in March 2014 by Two Roads and was shortlisted for the Saltire First Book of the Year Award, as well as nominated for the 2016 International DUBLIN Literary Award.
-Her second novel, The House by the Loch, has been inspired by her childhood memories and family, particularly her father.
+Her debut novel, The Legacy of Elizabeth Pringle, was published in March 2014 by Two Roads and was shortlisted for the Saltire First Book of the Year Award, as well as nominated for the International DUBLIN Literary Award.
+Her second novel, The House by the Loch, was inspired by her childhood memories and family, particularly her father.
+She is currently working on her third novel, set in Glasgow.

 Born in Dumfries and educated in Ayr, Scotland, Kirsty now lives in Glasgow.